How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 There is a similar trend with US/Canadian average sponsored post rates.

-When it comes to highest sponsored post rates, the figures from the USA & Canada, are broadly similar to last year, except for a dip this year in the 100,000-299,999 category.
+When it comes to highest sponsored post rates, the figures from the USA & Canada, are broadly similar to last year, except for the 100,000-299,999 category.
+Last year it was bizarrely low at just $800.
+This year it it fits the overall picture much better at $2,500.

 Key takeaways